2007 Houston Astros season: June

 On June 12, the Astros defeated the Oakland Athletics for the first time in team history.

-Second baseman Craig Biggio hit an extra innings RBI double on June 24, as raising the Astros' lead to 12–9 after having surrendered two separate leads.
-This double was the 658th of his career, the most for right-handed batters in major league history.
+Second baseman Craig Biggio swiped an extra innings RBI double on June 24, which, at that point, raise the Astros' lead to 12–9 after having surrendered two separate leads.
+The 658th of his career, the double made Biggio the all-time leader among right-handed batters in major league history.